ArnoUUU/2048-bot/README.md

 docs: updated docs

+E (inconsequential and insignificant change)

 fix: bugfixes

 feat: new feature

+looks: improves the UI's looks

+perf: improved performace

 subfeat: part of a feature, but not completely a feature

-E (inconsequential and insignificant change)

-perf: improved performace